 Dan Dugan, District 6

 Dan’s connection to the community deepened as he began coaching lacrosse.
-Over the past decade, he had the opportunity to coach many of Salt Lake City’s young constituents through both youth and high school lacrosse programs.
-Dan is currently serving his second term as chair of the Intermountain Lacrosse (IMLAX) board, one of the largest leagues in the United States.
+Over the past decade, he has had the opportunity to coach many of Salt Lake City’s young constituents through both youth and high school lacrosse programs.
+Dan is currently serving his third term as chair of the Intermountain Lacrosse (IMLAX) board, one of the largest leagues in the United States.
 Dan is proud of his role in getting lacrosse to be a sanctioned sport in Utah, making it the first new sport to be added in 20 years.